aadityasingh/automatic-intuitive-physics/README.md

 # automatic-intuitive-physics
 A behavioral paradigm and computational models to explore whether humans automatically engage intuitive physical reasoning.
 It makes use of loudness judgments under natural audiovisual stimulation.
+This work is done in collaboration with Ilker Yildirim of the MIT Computational Cognitive Science Group (PI: Joshua Tenenbaum).
+Since the actual repository is on my MIT Github, I've copied it over to consolidate my github.
+To follow more recent updates on this repo (in case I don't update it frequently), please check out: https://github.mit.edu/ilkery/automatic-intuitive-physics.

+## Current Project Report
+The most recent report/nicely formatted and explained doc is the file 9_66_report.pdf.
+This is an intermediate step in this project and is what I submitted as my final project.

 ## Video/Audio preprocessing (pre-audio synth and dubbing):
 Videos should be of the form SphereOnWood.MOV and come with corresponding “high-quality” 3-channel audio SphereOnWood.wav.
 Note that videos/audios are not committed in the repo (as seen in the gitignore).